fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 <a name="faq126"></a>
 **(126) Can message previews be sent to my wearable?**

-FairEmail fetches a message in two steps:
+FullEmail fetches a message in two steps:

 1. Fetch message headers
 1. Fetch message text and attachments

 Directly after the first step new messages will be notified.
 However, only until after the second step the message text will be available.
-FairEmail updates exiting notifications with a preview of the message text, but unfortunately wearable notifications cannot be updated.
+FullEmail updates exiting notifications with a preview of the message text, but unfortunately wearable notifications cannot be updated.

 Since there is no guarantee that a message text will always be fetched directly after a message header, it is not possible to guarantee that a new message notification with a preview text will always be sent to a wearable.